 For over sixty years, urban ministry has been a focus of teaching and learning at McCormick.
-Our urban ministry program includes course offerings in urban ministry at McCormick and other ACTS schools, as well as field experience in a wide variety of urban settings.
-Coordinated dual degree programs provide opportunities to gain expertise in social work or community development.
-Relationships with the Urban CPE program, the seminary Consortium on Urban Pastoral Care (SCUPE), and the National Interfaith Committee for Worker Justice (NICWJ) allow students to deepen their understanding of urban issues and their capacity to minister in the face of them.
-Finally, the presence of many persons committed to urban ministry provides students the chance to build networks of support and mutual commitment with other students, faculty, and community leaders-networks that will continue to grow beyond students' seminary careers.
+Our urban ministry program includes course offerings in urban ministry at McCormick and other ACTS schools, as well as field experience in a wide variety of urban se ngs.
+Coordinated dual degree programs provide opportuni es to gain exper se in social work or community development.
+Rela onships with the Urban CPE program, the seminary Consor um on Urban Pastoral Care (SCUPE), and the Na onal Interfaith Commit ee for Worker Jus ce (NICWJ) allow students to deepen their understanding of urban issues and their capacity to minister in the face of them.
+Finally, the presence of many persons commit ed to urban ministry provides students the chance to build networks of support and mutual commitment with other students, faculty, and community leaders-networks that will con nue to grow beyond students' seminary careers.